Pradeep Singh | 24th Jun 2017

-A container image is a lightweight, stand-alone, executable package of a piece of software that includes everything needed to run it: code, runtime, system tools, system libraries, settings.
+A Container Image is a lightweight, stand-alone, executable package of a piece of software that includes everything needed to run it: code, runtime, system tools, system libraries, and settings.

-A container is a runtime instance of an image—what the image becomes in memory when actually executed.
+A Container is a runtime instance of a container image; or what the container image becomes in memory when actually executed.
 It runs completely isolated from the host environment by default, only accessing host files and ports if configured to do so.

 As shown in the following diagram, unlike Virtual Machines, containers do not bundle a full operating system – only libraries and settings required to make the software work are needed.

 Multiple containers can run on the same machine and share the OS kernel with other containers, each running as isolated processes in user space.
 This makes for efficient, lightweight, self-contained systems and guarantees that software will always run the same, regardless of where it’s deployed.

 - 2000 – Free BSD Jails.
 It allows administrators to partition a FreeBSD computer system into several independent, smaller systems (jails) with the ability to assign an IP address for each system and configuration (Details).

 - 2001 – Linux-VServer.
 It allows several general purpose Linux Servers (Virtual Machines) on a single computer with a high degree of independence and security (Details).